jito-foundation/stakenet/keeper-bot-quick-start.md

 # Keeper Bot Quick-start

 Below are the steps to configuring and running the Stakenet Keeper Bot.
-We recommend running the docker container.
+We recommend running it as a docker container.

 ## Setup